Multi-Variant Execution at the Edge: Introduction

 Edge-Cloud computing distributes a part of the data and computation to edge nodes \cite{choy2014hybrid,taleb2017multi}.
 Edge nodes are servers located in many countries and regions so that Internet resources get closer to the end users, in order to reduce latency and save bandwidth.
 Video and music streaming services, mobile games, as well as e-commerce and news sites leverage this new type of cloud architecture to increase the quality of their services.
 For example, the New York Times website was able to serve more than 2 million concurrent visitors during the 2016 US presidential election with no difficulty thanks to Edge computing~\cite{fastlyNYT}.

 The state of the art of edge computing platforms like Cloudflare or Fastly use the binary format \wasm (aka Wasm) \cite{CloudflareWasm, FastlyWasm} to deploy and execute on edge nodes. \wasm is a portable bytecode format designed to be lightweight, fast and safe \cite{haas2017bringing,bryant2020webassembly}.
 After compiling code to a \wasm binary, developers spawn an edge-enabled compute service by deploying the binary on all nodes in an Edge platform.
 Thanks to its simple memory and computation model, \wasm is considered safe~\cite{pMendkiServerless}, yet is not exempt of vulnerabilities either at the execution engine's level \cite{ChromeZero} or the binary itself ~\cite{usenixWasm2020}.
-Implementations in both, browsers and standalone runtimes~\cite{Narayan2021Swivel}, have been found to be vulnerable~\cite{usenixWasm2020,Narayan2021Swivel}, opening the door to different attacks.
-This means that if one node in an Edge network is vulnerable, all the others are vulnerable in the exact same manner as the same binary is replicated on each node.
-In other words, the same attacker payload would break all edge nodes at once.
+Implementations in both, browsers and standalone runtimes~\cite{Narayan2021Swivel}, have been found to be vulnerable~\cite{usenixWasm2020,Narayan2021Swivel}.
+This means that if one node in an Edge network is vulnerable, all the others are vulnerable in the exact same manner.
+In other words, the same attacker payload would break all edge nodes at once \cite{o2004achieving}.
 This illustrates how Edge computing is fragile with respect to systemic vulnerabilities for the whole network, like it happened on June 8, 2021 for Fastly \cite{BREAKFastly}.